-In the left-most column, drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming (by selecting the "Disabled" option).
-All streaming can be stopped by clicking the button.
-The same configuration can be applied to real-time transmission channels by clicking the channel configuration can be applied by clicking the Restore default button.
+• In the left-most column, drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming (by selecting the "Disabled" option).
+All streaming can be stopped by clicking the

+Disable All button.
+The same configuration can be applied to real-time transmission channels by clicking the Copy to Data Stream button.
+The default channel configuration can be applied by clicking the Restore default button.